kristofzerbe/kiko.io/source/_posts/Hexo-and-the-IndieWeb.md

 ## Step 2: The Article HTML

-Tagging posts with meta information for the IndieWeb is much simpler, because you only have two classes to add in your article.ejs file:
+Tagging posts with meta information for the IndieWeb is similarly simple, by adding following classes in your article.ejs file:

 |Class|Information|
 |---|---|